Author JK Rowling makes huge gift for MS research | Devdiscourse

-London, Sep 12 (AP) Harry Potter author J K Rowling has made a substantial donation for research into the treatment of multiple sclerosis at a centre named after her late mother.
+Harry Potter author JK Rowling has made a substantial donation for research into the treatment of multiple sclerosis at a center named after her late mother.
 The 15.3 million-pound (USD 18.8 million) donation announced Thursday will be used for new facilities at a research center based at the University of Edinburgh in Scotland.
 The author's mother suffered from the disease and died at the age of 45.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)